 - Changing your baby’s position can help move those gas bubbles that need to be released.

 - Give your baby a nice calm environment when feeding, this will make them feel more comfortable and not rushed.

 Something to keep in mind

 Relax and enjoy your baby.
 There’s no definitive age to stop burping your baby, but as your little one gets older his digestive system will become stronger, making burping them less necessary.
 Also, when you learn how to burp a baby, remember there is also no ‘right way’ to go about burping your baby.
-As a new parent, feel the liberty to try multiple combinations of feeding and burping positions and find out what works best when taking care of your little one.
+As a new parent, feel the liberty to try multiple combinations of feeding and burping positions, and find out what works best for you when taking care of your little one.